-It can be alarming to look down and notice that the breast milk that you’re pumping is stained pink or red with blood.
 What causes bleeding nipples when pumping, and is it safe to give breast milk with blood in it to your baby?
-Here’s everything you need to know about what you should do if you pump bloody breast milk, and how to heal your damaged nipples.
+Here’s what you need to know about what you should do if you pump bloody breast milk and how to heal your damaged nipples.

 How to Fix the Underlying Issue / Cracked Nipple Causes